 - Mix in two or three skills at a time with or without previously learned content.
 I like to mix in cardiorespiratory endurance exercises to further enhance student fitness levels.

 - Here is a breakdown for introducing skill-related fitness in a 4-corner circuit over two lessons:

 Option 2: Introduce components of physical fitness as a single focus topically.

 - It can be as part of a larger lesson, circuit, or as the lesson itself depending upon your program needs and learning targets.

 - You should loop back to skill-related fitness often as it is a natural fit in most aspects of the overall physical education curriculum.

 - The following table provides ideas to help guide your skill-related fitness activities.

-All equipment mentioned above can be found at the Gopher Website
+All equipment mentioned above can be found at the Gopher Website!

+Continue the conversation!
 What are some of your favorite skill-related fitness activities, especially those that can be done in circuits or a small space?
 Tweet me @JessicaShawley with #physed #PEblog @GopherSport to share your ideas!